SethRobertson/GitBestPractices/index.md

 <a name="never_discover_how_sausages_are_made" />² If you do not
-understand why someone would want to hide the sausage making, and you enjoy eating sausage, never, ever, watch sausages being made, read "The Jungle", or otherwise try to expose yourself to any part of the sausage making process.
+understand why someone would want to hide the sausage making, and you enjoy eating sausage, never, ever, watch sausages being made, read <a href="http://en.wikipedia.org/wiki/The_Jungle">"The Jungle"</a>, or otherwise try to expose yourself to any part of the sausage making process.
 You will lead a much tastier (and perhaps shorter) life in your blissful ignorance.

 <a name="date" />